-Possible Causes of White Specs In Cats
+Possible Causes of White Specks on Cat Fur

-They also eat more than their body weight each day.
-It means they need plenty of nutrition and energy.
+They also eat more than their body weight daily, which means they need plenty of nutrition and energy.

 When they get too much, it will show up as white spots or flecks on their coats.

-A lack of protein in the diet results in thinner hair.
-Thin hair looks whiter than normal
+A lack of protein in the diet results in thinner fur, which looks whiter than normal fur.

 2. Fungal Infections

-Ringworms live under the skin’s surface, so you won’t see it unless you look closely.
+Ringworms live under the skin’s surface, so you won’t see them unless you look closely.

-Itchy skin will rub off, causing more irritation which leads to further scratching.
-Scratching removes the dead skin exposing new areas to the elements.
+Itchy skin will rub off, causing more irritation and further scratching.

-This type of fungus usually affects only one area at a time.
+This fungus usually affects only one area at a time.

 The most common places for this kind of infection are around the face, head, neck, chest, back, belly, legs, feet, toes, nails, armpits, groin, genitalia, anal region, perineum, and nipples.

 White specks can form when dead cells fall off during shedding season.

 Your pet may have allergies to certain medications and food that cause white specks and patches on its fur.

-If this happens, your cat could develop an allergy to certain foods or ill.
+If this happens, your cat could become allergic to certain foods or ill.

 This condition occurs when bacteria get into the bloodstream through cuts or wounds.

-As soon as one bacterium multiplies, another follows suit until all the cells become infected with them.
+As soon as one bacterium multiplies, another follows suit until all the cells become infected.

-Also, illnesses like cancer cause White specks at the base of the tail.
+Also, illnesses like cancer cause white specks at the base of the tail.

-Lymphomas grow slowly but spread throughout the body very fast, while leukemia affects only the bone marrow and grows extremely fast.
+Lymphomas grow slowly but spread throughout the body quickly, while leukemia affects only the bone marrow and grows extremely fast.

 They do this using claws attached to long curved fingers known as dewclaws.